What is the difference between dry needling and acupuncture?

 This is a question that comes up all the time in the clinic.
 Whilst dry needling and acupuncture seem to be the same thing, they are very different.

-In fact the only thing they really have in common is that they use the same type of needles.
-You see in acupuncture and dry needling we use acupuncture needles.
+In fact the only thing they really have in common is that they use the same type of needles for both.
+So for dry needling we use acupuncture needles.
 There are no special type of dry needling needles.

 These needles are really thin - 0.25mm (1/4 of a millimetre), so they are nothing like hypodermic needles and that is why you can’t really feel them when they go in.
 A human hair is anywhere from 0.08 - 0.12mm thick, so these needles are around the thickness of 2-3 hairs.